volodymyrhudyma/blog/content/blog/the-right-way-of-logging-with-console-api-in-javascript.md

 title: The Right Way of Logging with Console API in JavaScript
 tag:
   - JavaScript
-metaDescription: Learn Console API in JavaScript, which gives access to the debugging console in the browser.
-One of the most popular methods is console.log - it prints the given arguments to the console, but it is not the best option for all cases.
+metaDescription: Learn Console API in JavaScript that provides access to the debugging console in the browser.
+One of the most popular methods is console.log - it outputs the specified arguments to the console, but it is not the best option in all cases.
-teaser: In JavaScript, Console API gives access to the debugging console in the browser.
-It provides us with a bunch of methods we can use, but most developers are not aware of even half of them...
+teaser: In JavaScript, the Console API provides access to the debugging console in the browser.
+It provides us with a number of methods that we can use, but most developers are not even aware of half of them...
 date: 2020-11-13T08:54:06.414Z
 ---
-In JavaScript, Console API gives access to the debugging console in the browser, which is used during software development to debug the produced code.
+In JavaScript, the **Console API** provides access to the debugging console in the browser, which is used during software development to debug the produced code.

-The API provides us with a bunch of methods we can use, but most developers are not aware of even half of them.
+The API provides us with a number of methods that we can use, but most developers are not even aware of half of them.

-The most common one is, of course, `console.log(arg [, arg2, ..., agrN])` which is intended to print the message to the console.
+The most common is, of course, `console.log(arg [, arg2, ..., agrN])` which is intended to print the message to the console.

-Today we will learn the rest available methods and see how they can provide better debugging for the daily work.
+Today we will learn about the other available methods and see how they can be used for better debugging in the daily work.

+## Log

-## console.log(arg \[, arg2, ..., argN])
+Syntax: `console.log(arg [, arg2, ..., argN])`

-Outputs a message to the console.
+Output: Message.

-The message can be a simple string containing some information intended to help in debugging or any JavaScript Primitive value(s)/Object(s):
+The message can be a simple string containing some information to help with debugging, or any JavaScript Primitive value(s)/Object(s):

 ```javascript
 console.log("Debugging...");